 It's one book that I find invaluable and nearly abundant, I see them all the time at thrift stores for $1; unfortunately for myself, my copy is back in Canada so I can't really offer an excerpt from it.

-Better Homes & Gardens Complete Book of Knitting, Crochet & Embroidery.
+The next book I'd recommend is a book my awesome neighbors purchased for me in trade for one of my bleach art shirts.
+It is the Better Homes & Gardens Complete Book of Knitting, Crochet & Embroidery.
 It was also a dollar from the thrift store.

 Truth be told, I had given up on creating the Brooke's pattern; it was only during work on one of the patterns inside this book that lead me to my epiphany.